elastic/kibana/packages/kbn-migrations/README.md

 Kibana migrations provide a systematic and predictable way to upgrade data from one version of Kibana / plugins to a later version.
 The system has been designed in such a way that upgrading from one version of Kibana to any other should be possible in one go (at least from the standpoint of upgrading documents in the Kibana index).

-The core logic for migrations is index agnostic, but it does make an assumption that the index documents are compatible with the Kibana saved-object-client conventions.
+The core logic for migrations is index / alias (refered to simply as index from here on) agnostic, but it does make an assumption that the index documents are compatible with the Kibana saved-object-client conventions.

 ## How it works

 There are two primary use-cases for migrations.
-The first is migrating an index (e.g. from Kibana 6.4 -> 7.0).
+The first is migrating all documents in an index from one version to another (e.g. from Kibana 6.4 -> 7.2).
 The second is migrating documents that are being imported into an index.

 ### Types of migrations